Relay.app vs OpenClaw

 Ease of setup and use

-• With Relay.app, pretty much anyone can get to a useful workflow live in minutes.
+• With Relay.app, pretty much anyone can get a useful workflow live in minutes.
 Sign up, describe what you're trying to build, and the Relay.app Agent builds it for you.
-There is no technical configuration needed beyond connecting your apps.
-It's intenionally designed for people who aren't developers (though developers like it too).
+No technical configuration needed beyond connecting your apps.
+It's intentionally designed for people who aren't developers (though developers like it too).

-• OpenClaw requires technical skills to self-host.
+• OpenClaw requires real technical chops to self-host.
 You need to be comfortable with Node.js, the command line, and server management.
-There's a managed cloud option at $59/month, but even that assumes you know your way around AI tooling.
-If you can't use a command line, the project might be too high risk for you to run safely.
+One of OpenClaw's own maintainers has publicly warned that if you can't use a command line, the project is too dangerous for you to run safely.
+There are managed hosting options like OpenClaw Cloud ($59/month) and third-party hosts like KiloClaw, but even those assume familiarity with AI tooling.

 AI model support

-• Relay.app has all the best AI models built in, no API keys needed.
-It has OpenAI, Anthropic, Gemini, and more.
-They run on Relay.app's AI credits, so you don't need to manage API keys (though you can still connect your own API keys if you prefer!).
+• Relay.app has the best AI models built in, with no API keys needed.
+OpenAI, Anthropic, Gemini, and more.
+They run on Relay.app's AI credits, so you don't need to manage API keys or worry about token costs (though you can still connect your own keys if you prefer).

-• OpenClaw is model-agnostic and supports Anthropic, OpenAI, local models, and more.
-But with OpenClaw you're managing your own API keys and costs.
-Token usage can get expensive fast; heavy automation with premium models can run $200+/month in API costs alone.
+• OpenClaw is model-agnostic and supports Anthropic, OpenAI, Gemini, DeepSeek, and local models.
+But you're managing your own API keys and costs.
+Token usage can get expensive fast.
+Heavy automation with premium models can run $200+/month in API costs alone, though you can cut costs significantly by using local or smaller models for simpler tasks.

 Workflow building

-This is the main difference between these two products.
-Relay.app is a workflow builder, so you should use it for repeated work.
-OpenClaw is intended for ad-hoc tasks you want to call over chat.
+This is the core difference between these two products.
+Relay.app is a workflow builder for repeated work.
+OpenClaw is a chat-based agent for ad-hoc tasks.

-• Relay.app builds visual workflows with a clear representation of what will happen every time it runs.
+• Relay.app builds visual workflows with a clear representation of what happens every time they run.
 Simple workflows are a straightforward list of automations.
 But it also supports branching, looping, custom code, webhooks, and HTTP calls for more advanced use cases.

 • OpenClaw doesn't have a visual workflow builder.
-You interact with OpenClaw through chat, and it figures out what to do.
-That's incredibly flexible for ad-hoc tasks, but it means you don't get the same predictability and transparency for repeatable business processes.
+You interact with it through chat, and it figures out what to do.
+That's incredibly flexible for one-off tasks, but it means you don't get the same predictability and transparency for repeatable business processes.
+OpenClaw does support cron jobs and scheduled tasks, but these are configured through code, not a visual interface.

 Human-in-the-loop

-• Relay.app lets you add human-in-the-loop checkpoints whenever you want a person to check on the work of AI.
-You can add review steps anywhere in a workflow so a real person signs off before the AI takes action.
+• Relay.app lets you add human-in-the-loop checkpoints anywhere in a workflow so a real person signs off before the AI takes action.
 This is critical for anything customer-facing or high-stakes.

 • OpenClaw is designed to act autonomously by default.
-It can take actions like sending emails, executing code, and controlling your browser without asking first.
-That's very powerful, but it's also risky.
+It can send emails, execute code, and control your browser without asking first.
+That's powerful, but it's also risky.
 There's no built-in approval workflow, and the security model is operator-trust-based, meaning the AI has broad access to your credentials and services.

 Integrations

-• Relay.app has over 200 deep native integrations with popular business tools, including productivity tools, CRMs, project management, databases, and more.
-Relay.app's native integrations are carefully designed to be as easy-to-use as possible.
-If Relay.app doesn't have a native integration, you can still use custom HTTP requests.
+• Relay.app has over 200 deep native integrations with popular business tools, including productivity apps, CRMs, project management platforms, databases, and more.
+Relay.app's native integrations are carefully designed to be as easy to use as possible.
+If a native integration doesn't exist, you can still use custom HTTP requests.

-• OpenClaw has 50+ integrations spanning chat apps, productivity tools, smart home devices, music platforms, and more, plus a community-built skills marketplace.
-But the quality of OpenClaw community skills is inconsistent, and installing a skill means trusting its author with the same access your core assistant has.
+• OpenClaw has 50+ integrations spanning chat apps, productivity tools, smart home devices, music platforms, and more, plus a community-built skills marketplace with 100+ AgentSkills.
+But the quality of community skills varies, and installing a skill means trusting its author with the same access your core assistant has.

 Security and privacy